acquia/blt/readme/configuration-management.md

 We need to find a better way of preventing this than manually monitoring module updates.
 Find more information in these issues:
 * [Features and contributed module updates](https://www.drupal.org/node/2745685)
 * [Testing for schema changes to stored config](https://github.com/acquia/blt/issues/842).

+### Ensuring integrity of stored configuration

+Configuration stored on disk, whether via the core configuration system or features, is essentially a flat-file database and must be treated as such.
+For instance, all changes to configuration should be made via the UI or an appopriate API and then exported to disk.
+You should never make changes to individual config files by hand, just as you would never write a raw SQL query to add a Drupal content type.
+Even seemingly small changes to one part of the configuration can have sweeping and unanticipated changes.
+For instance, enabling the Panelizer or Workbench modules will modify the configuration of every content type on the site.

+BLT has a built-in test that will help protect against some of these mistakes.
+After configuration is imported (i.e. during `local:update` or `deploy:update`), it will check if any configuration remains overridden.
+If so, the build will fail, alerting you to the fact that there are uncaptured configuration changes or possibly a corrupt configuration export.
+This test acts as a canary and should not be disabled, but if you need to temporarily disable it in an emergency (i.e. if deploys to a cloud environment are failing), you can do so by settings `cm.allow-overrides` to `true`.

+Finally, you should enable protected branches in Github to ensure that pull requests can only be merged if they are up to date with the target branch.
+This protects against a scenario where, for instance, one PR adds a new content type, while another PR enables Workbench (which would modify that content type).
+Individually, each of these PRs is perfectly valid, but once they are both merged they produce a corrupt configuration (where the new content type is lacking Workbench configuration).
+When used with BLT’s built-in test for configuration overrides, protected branches can quite effectively prevent some forms of configuration corruption.

+For an ongoing discussion of how to ensure configuration integrity, see https://www.drupal.org/node/2869910

 ## Configuration Split workflow